Newborns’ Brachial Plexus Injury: Parent Guide

 Total Plexus Palsy (C5-T1) | All nerves affected; complete paralysis of the arm |

-Neurapraxia is the most common type of nerve injury where the nerves get stretched but not torn.
-The silver lining is, most kiddos dealing with this bounce back completely in just a few weeks or months.
+Neurapraxia is the most common kind of issue where things get stretched but not broken.
+The good news is, most little ones going through this bounce back fully in just a few weeks or months.

 Type of Injury | Prognosis |